Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Zhao, Tingyang, Redefining A Philosophy for World Governance, translated by Liqing Tao (Palgrave Macmillan, 2019)

-Yong Li is a professor of philosophy and associate dean of the School of Philosophy at Wuhan University.
+Li Yong is a professor of philosophy and associate dean of the School of Philosophy at Wuhan University.

 其他回应